Writings in the Science of al-Jarḥ wa al-Taʿdīl

 - Al-Walīd ibn Muslim (119–195 AH): Described by al-Dhahabī as having authored various classifications and histories.

-- Aḥmad ibn Ḥanbal (164–241 AH): He made many remarks in the field of biography and critique, with his companions narrating from him, including his son ʿAbd Allāh.
-A major work was compiled from his remarks and published in a substantial volume, which benefited scholars greatly.
+- Aḥmad ibn Ḥanbal (164–241 AH): he made many remarks in the field of biography and critique, which his companions, including his son ʿAbd Allāh, narrated from him.
+A major work compiling these remarks was later published in a substantial volume of great benefit to scholars.

-- Abū Bakr Aḥmad ibn ʿAlī ibn Thābit al-Khaṭīb al-Baghdādī (392–463 AH): whose works surpassed those of most scholars in terms of quantity and variety.
-He is the author of Tārīkh Baghdād (History of Baghdad), which mentions its scholars and the narrators of ḥadīth in it, even if they merely passed through Baghdad.
-It is an important reference in many fields that is not found elsewhere.
+- Abū Bakr Aḥmad ibn ʿAlī ibn Thābit al-Khaṭīb al-Baghdādī (392–463 AH): his output surpassed that of most scholars in both volume and variety.
+He is the author of Tārīkh Baghdād, which catalogues the scholars and ḥadīth narrators of Baghdad, including those who merely passed through.
+It remains an essential reference in many fields, with material not found elsewhere.

-- Jamāl al-Dīn Yūsuf ibn al-Zakī al-Mizzī (654–742 AH), a distinguished Imām and scholar, is the author of Tahdhīb al-Kamāl, based on al-Kamāl by al-Maqdisī.
-He made additions and corrections to it, providing extensive biographical entries, distinguishing his work with a detailed investigation into the names of the narrators and their teachers and students, along with references to whom each of the six scholars transmitted from.
-This made his work a unique and essential reference in its field.
+- Jamāl al-Dīn Yūsuf ibn al-Zakī al-Mizzī (654–742 AH): a distinguished Imām and scholar, author of Tahdhīb al-Kamāl, built on al-Maqdisī's al-Kamāl.
+He added to it, corrected it, and supplied extensive biographical entries, with detailed investigation into each narrator's name, his teachers, his students, and which of the six compilers transmitted from him.
+This made his work an essential reference in its field.

-- Shams al-Dīn Muḥammad al-Dhahabī (673–748 AH): A prominent historian and expert in Islamic history, particularly in the field of ḥadīth narrators.
-It is as though he compiled the entire ummah of the Prophet Muḥammad ﷺ in one place.
-He studied them and classified them.
-He authored numerous books, including Mīzān al-Iʿtidāl (The Scale of Justice), in which he summarised al-Kāmil of Ibn ʿAdī al-Jurjānī and added to it valuable biographical information and important insights.
-His works also include Tadhkirat al-Ḥuffāẓ, and al-Kāshif fī Ruwāt al-Kutub al-Sittah (The Revelation of the Narrators of the Six Major Ḥadīth Collections, summarised).
-Additionally, al-Mughnī fī al-Ḍuʿafāʾ (The Enrichment on Weak Narrators, summarised) and Tadhhīb al-Tahdhīb, which is a shortened version of Tahdhīb al-Kamāl by al-Mizzī.
+- Shams al-Dīn Muḥammad al-Dhahabī (673–748 AH): a prominent historian and expert in Islamic history, particularly in the field of ḥadīth narrators, who studied and classified them on a vast scale.
+He authored many books, including Mīzān al-Iʿtidāl ("The Scale of Justice"), in which he abridged Ibn ʿAdī al-Jurjānī's al-Kāmil and added valuable biographical detail.
+Other works include Tadhkirat al-Ḥuffāẓ, al-Kāshif fī Ruwāt al-Kutub al-Sittah ("an abridged guide to the narrators of the six major Ḥadīth collections"), al-Mughnī fī al-Ḍuʿafāʾ (an abridgement on weak narrators), and Tadhhīb al-Tahdhīb, an abridgement of al-Mizzī's Tahdhīb al-Kamāl.

-- Aḥmad ibn ʿAlī ibn Ḥajar (773–852 AH), a key figure who concluded this line of scholarship, has written more than two hundred works.
-His Tahdhīb al-Tahdhīb is a shortened version of Tahdhīb al-Kamāl, and he added valuable insights and additional benefits to the work.
-His book Lisān al-Mīzān also added to the biographies found in Mīzān al-Iʿtidāl and corrected many entries.
-His work became an essential source for identifying weak narrators, with few exceptions in his compilation, and he contributed to the early identification of beneficial aspects in the works of the four great Imāms (Abū Ḥanīfah, Mālik, al-Shāfiʿī, and Aḥmad), along with many others.
+- Aḥmad ibn ʿAlī ibn Ḥajar (773–852 AH): the figure who brings this line of scholarship to a close, with more than two hundred works to his name.
+His Tahdhīb al-Tahdhīb is an abridgement of Tahdhīb al-Kamāl with his own additions and refinements.
+His Lisān al-Mīzān extends and corrects the biographies in Mīzān al-Iʿtidāl, becoming an essential source for identifying weak narrators, with few omissions.
+He also drew out the early benefits of the works of the four great Imāms (Abū Ḥanīfah, Mālik, al-Shāfiʿī, and Aḥmad), among many others.